Parallel implementation of CNOT$^{N}$ and C$_2$NOT$^2$ gates via homonuclear and heteronuclear F\"{o}rster interactions of Rydberg atoms: Scheme of Rydberg EIT CNOT gate

 M\"{u}ller et al. \cite{muller2009mesoscopic} analyzed the effect of target-target interactions in the three-qubit GHZ state for three target atoms while considering the control-target interaction to be constant and varying the target-target interaction.
-This two-dimensional configuration is not relevant to the typical experimental conditions, since varying the values of target-target interaction requires changing the interatomic distance between target atoms, which also changes the distance between the control and target atoms in all possible spatial configuration of the atomic ensembles.
-In our following simulations we varied the interatomic distances for several spatial configurations, which are shown in Fig. \ref{spatialconfiguration}.
+This two-dimensional configuration is not relevant to the typical experimental conditions, since changing the values of the target-target interaction requires varying the interatomic distance between target atoms, which also results in change of the distance between the control and target atoms in all possible spatial configurations of atomic ensembles.
+In our following simulations, we varied the interatomic distances for several spatial configurations, which are illustrated in Figure~\ref{spatialconfiguration}.
+In Appendix \ref{Appendix:Multi-Rydberg}, we developed an analogous model for the one described in this section, where the coupling between many Rydberg states in considered.